 Compliance with PCB Regulations for Imported Products

 Each is described below.
 The Task Force will consider the need to implement any of these Control Actions as part of their annual Implementation Review Summary.
+It needs to be recognized that the Task Force does not have the authority to impose requirements, but can make recommendations to the appropriate jurisdictions or agencies on the following control actions.

 Education on Septic Disposal